|

 Kool

 It runs as smooth, and stops with much less jolt than the Warp.
 Ground observers noted that the noise produced at cruise and full power at 800ft AGL was considerably less than the Warp.
 Kool also produces a version with anti-vortex tips to reduce noise even further.
-I know of a
+I know of a Savannah that has that prop, and we’ll do a noise comparison when we can get together.

 The hub is fairly plain, with a matt black finish.
 It uses the standard 75mm bolt pattern.